Scottish Interfaith Week

 In our parliamentary and government engagement we work hard to keep faith communities informed of parliamentary business that may impact on them.
 We also support the Scottish Government with the religion and belief aspect of their equality work and act as Secretariat for the Cross Party Group on Freedom of Religion and Belief in the Scottish Parliament .

 We are committed to working in partnership with diverse organisations across Scotland.
 Working together collaboratively with others makes our programmes more effective in terms of cost and delivery.

 Since 2002 the Religious Leaders of Scotland have met twice a year to build good relations and set an outstanding example of interfaith friendship building to their respective communities.
 We are honoured to act as Secretariat to this important forum.

 Our excellent Religion and Belief Training Programme effectively trains organisations from the statutory, voluntary and public sector to develop their understanding of the diversity of faiths in Scotland; conform to the Religion and Belief Equality legislation; and to be sensitive to the needs of the religion and belief communities they serve.

 Scotland Abroad Faith Exchange

 We are committed to sharing our interfaith expertise internationally and to learning from innovative interfaith dialogue programmes from around the world.
-We are currently engaging with organisations in Ukraine, Finland, Ireland, Slovenia, France, Germany, Rwanda and New Zealand.
+We have recently engaged with organisations in Ukraine, Finland, Ireland, Slovenia, France, Germany, Rwanda and New Zealand.